boshkins/pelopia/doc/HLD.md

 Try to use the fact that normally the native language of the map is determined by the dataset's region.

 For naive implementation, create a simplistic tokenizer akin to [https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-edgengram-tokenizer.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-edgengram-tokenizer.html) .

+The same address normalization logic has to be applied to addresses as part of the dataset preparation process and to queries before search.

 ##Exception Handling wrapper
 This C++ wrapper mirrors the original API in an exception-free manner.
 All methods will have specifier ```throw()```.